-Putting The Pieces Together: Your Guide to Getting Care in the Right Setting | ISSUE FIVE
+Your Guide to Getting Care in the Right Setting

-Your Guide to Getting Care in the Right Setting Getting care at the right place can mean faster treatment and lower costs for you and your loved ones.
-Not sure where Gto go?
+Getting care at the right place can mean faster treatment and lower costs for you and your loved ones.
+Not sure where to go?
 Follow this guide to help make the best decision for you.

 If you believe you are experiencing a life-threatening event, call 911 or go immediately to the emergency room.
 Examples: Chest pain, head injuries, drug overdose, bleeding that does not stop, throwing up or coughing up blood, other problems you think cannot wait.

 But what if it's not an emergency?